-This non-incremental integration approach is called big band approach for integration testing.
-Sometimes there is a tendency to attempt non-incremental integration in which all the components are combined in advance, and the entire program is tested as a whole.
+This non-incremental integration approach is called a big band approach for integration testing.
+Sometimes there is a tendency to attempt non-incremental integration in which all the components are combined in advance, and the entire program is tested.

 Why is non-incremental integration not good?

 In these when a set of errors are encountered, correction becomes quite difficult as isolation of all components causes complications due to the vast expanse of the entire program.

 Even when the errors are corrected, new ones appear, and the process continues in an endless loop.

 In incremental integration the program is constructed and tested in small increments, while errors are easier to isolate and correct; the interface is more likely to be tested completely, and a systematic test approach may be applied.

 An example of Integration Testing:

 - A Media player where all the modules like audio, video, and various formats are combined and tested if the software is working correctly or not.

 - A bike assembling where all components are integrated one by one or by big bang method and then tested if they are working in a required manner.